-- (1) Contracting Office, Contracting Officer, Contracting Officer's Representative; - (2) Contract number, including task and delivery order number; - (3) Beginning and ending dates covered by the report; - (4) Date of the report; - (5) Contract completion date and list of all CLIN period of performance dates;

-(6) Contractor name, address, phone number, e-mail address, identity of contractor employee entering data;

-(7) Summary of accomplishments for the report month and planned accomplishments for the following month;

-(8) Safety reporting including field exposure hours and recordable and/or reportable accidents;(9) Record of deliverables submitted;

-- (10) record of communication, correspondence, and invoices; - (11) Estimate of percentage complete for each task and overall percentage complete; - (12) Personnel changes, and, - (13) If applicable an updated network analysis schedule.
+- (1) Contracting Office, Contracting Officer's Representative; - (2) Contract number, including task and delivery order number; - (3) Beginning and ending dates covered by the report; - (4) Date of the report; - (5) Contract completion date and list of all CLIN period of performance dates; - (6) Contractor name, address, phone number, e-mail address, identity of contractor employee entering data; - (7) Summary of accomplishments for the report month and planned accomplishments for the following month; - (8) Safety reporting including field exposure hours and recordable and/or reportable accidents; - (9) Record of deliverables submitted; - (10) record of communication, correspondence, and invoices; - (11) Estimate of percentage complete for each task and overall percentage complete; - (12) Personnel changes, and, - (13) If applicable an updated network analysis schedule.

 Reports shall be submitted to the COR in hard copy as well as via email.
 Email attachments, if any, shall be in Adobe pdf or MS Word format only.
-Email submittals shall include the project manager and emdc.admin@usace.army.mil on the cc line.
-The subject of the email shall be the contract number with task order followed by "Monthly Progress Report" followed by the year and month of the report (for example "W912DR-99-D-9999 9999 Monthly Progress Report YYYY MM").
+Email submittals shall include the project manager and <a href="mailto:email